Achievable logoAchievable logo

 3. A mentally or physically handicapped child (any age) can be covered as a dependent on his/her parents policy until he/she becomes self supporting.

-Mandated by HIPAA, most group health policies include a conversion privilege that allows members of the group to convert their coverage to an individual health insurance policy for 31 days after leaving a group plan due to a qualifying event.
-The value of this provision is that evidence of insurability is not required.
-This can be very important to a person who has health problems or pre-existing conditions when he/she has a qualifying event.
-Qualifying events include:
+Mandated by HIPAA, most group health policies include a conversion privilege.
+This allows members of the group to convert their coverage to an individual health insurance policy for 31 days after leaving a group plan due to a qualifying event.

 • Termination for any reason other than gross misconduct